 Bankers' acceptances, promissory notes and term loans are unsecured.
-Advances from intermediate holding company, immediate holding company and subsidiaries are unsecured, carry interest at 5% (2007: 5%) per annum and are not repayable within the next 12 months.
+Advances from subsidiaries are deposits of excess cash placed with the Company and bears interest at 2.5% (2008: 5%) per annum.
+Advances from immediate and intermediate company bears interest at 4.8% (2008: 5%) per annum.
+These are unsecured and is not repayable within the next 12 months.